Shadow darner: Habitat and diet

 The shadow darner patrols along small marshy streams.
 It is often found feeding along woodland edges or even in deep shadow in full forest.
 Shadow darners can also be found near ditches, slow streams, and ponds.
 This darner has a long flight season of late April to November.

 The shadow darner naiad feeds on a wide variety of aquatic insects, such as mosquito larvae, other aquatic fly larvae, mayfly larvae, and freshwater shrimp.
 They also feed on small fish and tadpoles.
 This adult will eat almost any soft-bodied flying insect, including mosquitoes, flies, butterflies, moths, mayflies, and stoneflies.

 Ecology

 The naiad is an active predator and are able to swim by jet propulsion.
 They squirt water out from the ends of their abdomens.
 They will generally take several years to mature, and when the immature changes into a dragonfly, it does so at night.
-This behavior probably was evolved to avoid being eaten be daytime predators.
+This behavior probably was evolved to avoid being eaten by daytime predators.
 The adult generally flies from late April to November, and does all of its hunting while on the wing.
 The shadow darner is able to regulate its body temperature which enables it to fly in temperatures too cold for most dragonflies.
 This dragonfly species in particular seems to be extremely cold tolerant.
 This dragonfly flies at dusk and in shaded areas, and it flies later into the fall than any species other than the yellow-legged meadowhawk (Sympetrum vicinum).